Creating and Managing Tables

 - Constraints that you define on partitioned tables apply to the partitioned table as a whole.
 You cannot define constraints on the individual parts of the table.

 Check constraints allow you to specify that the value in a certain column must satisfy a Boolean (truth-value) expression.
 For example, to require positive product prices:

 => CREATE TABLE products ( product_no integer, name text, price numeric CHECK (price > 0) );

 Not-null constraints specify that a column must not assume the null value.
 A not-null constraint is always written as a column constraint.
 For example:

 => CREATE TABLE products ( product_no integer NOT NULL, name text NOT NULL, price numeric );

 Unique constraints ensure that the data contained in a column or a group of columns is unique with respect to all the rows in the table.
-The table must be hash-distributed (not DISTRIBUTED RANDOMLY), and the constraint columns must be the same as (or a superset of) the table's distribution key columns.
+The table must be hash-distributed or replicated (not DISTRIBUTED RANDOMLY).
+If the table is hash-distributed, the constraint columns must be the same as (or a superset of) the table's distribution key columns.
 For example:

 => CREATE TABLE products ( product_no integer UNIQUE, name text, price numeric) DISTRIBUTED BY (product_no);

 A primary key constraint is a combination of a UNIQUE constraint and a NOT NULL constraint.
 The table must be hash-distributed (not DISTRIBUTED RANDOMLY), and the primary key columns must be the same as (or a superset of) the table's distribution key columns.
 If a table has a primary key, this column (or group of columns) is chosen as the distribution key for the table by default.
 For example:

 => CREATE TABLE products ( product_no integer PRIMARY KEY, name text, price numeric) DISTRIBUTED BY (product_no);